PataphysicalSociety/soupault.app/site/plugins.md

 matching that selector, then its content (i.e. inner HTML) will be used for the timestamp.

 The `timestamp_format` is the revision text as it appears in the page.
-It's a Lua format string, `%s` will be replaced with actual timestamp.
+It’s a Lua format string, `%s` will be replaced with actual timestamp.

 The `git_date_format` is an argument for the `--date` git option.
 It defaults to "short" (YYYY-MM-DD).